The Continent (film)

 The Continent (后会无期 (後會無期)) is a 2014 Chinese road comedy film written and directed by Han Han.
-It stars Feng Shaofeng and Chen Bolin as inexperienced young men living on an island in the East China Sea as they journey across the Chinese mainland.
+It stars Feng Shaofeng and Chen Bolin as inexperienced young men living on an island in the East China Sea as they journey across mainland China.
 The film was released in China on July 24, 2014.

 Synopsis

 Three young men, Ma Haohan, Jiang He, and Hu Sheng, live on a small island in eastern China.
 Facing significant life changes and driven by different motivations, they leave the island, embark on a road trip across the mainland, and set off on an unknown journey of self-discovery.

 The journey is both humorous and melancholic.
 Along the way, they navigate the challenges of friendship, family, and love, encountering a childhood friend still chasing his dreams, a longtime pen pal whose decade-long romance takes an unexpected turn, and a trusting individual who loses everything.

 Through these experiences, they undergo profound self-reflection, ultimately altering the course of their lives.
 While Haohan and Jiang He persist to the journey's end, they each choose vastly different paths forward.